AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

+Another line of works generate 3D humans from RGB images.
+Since the works that generate full avatars and those that generate avatar heads are often different lines of work, we discuss them separately below.

-\textbf{Image-to-3D avatar.} An earlier line of works focus on recovering the human mesh from RGB images, including model-based methods \cite{kanazawa2018end,pavlakos2018learning} that build upon human parametric models and model-free methods \cite{choi2020pose2mesh,lin2021end,foo2023distribution} that directly predict the human mesh.
-However, this line of works tends to overlook the clothing aspect and require additional modifications such as external garment layers \cite{bhatnagar2019multi,jiang2020bcnet}, displacements \cite{zhu2019detailed,alldieck2019tex2shape}, volumetric methods \cite{varol2018bodynet,zheng2019deephuman}.
+\textit{Image-to-3D Avatar.} Earlier works in this field aim to recover the human mesh from RGB images, including model-based methods \cite{kanazawa2018end} that build upon human parametric models, as well as model-free methods that directly predict the human mesh via Transformers \cite{lin2021end} or a diffusion process \cite{foo2023distribution}.
+However, this line of works tends to overlook the textures of the human and also clothing aspect, and thus require additional modifications such as external garment layers \cite{bhatnagar2019multi}, displacements \cite{alldieck2019tex2shape}, volumetric methods \cite{varol2018bodynet}.
 More recently, PIFu \cite{saito2019pifu} proposed to digitize clothed humans from RGB images via implicit functions (an occupancy field).
 By aligning the 3D human with pixels of 2D images, PIFu is able to infer 3D surfaces and textures and model intricate shapes such as clothing and hairstyles.
 PIFuHD \cite{saito2020pifuhd} further improves the fidelity of PIFu.
-Geo-PIFu \cite{he2020geo} further improves the quality of reconstructed human meshes by learning latent voxel features which serves as a coarse human shape proxy.
-The fidelity and quality of reconstructed clothed humans are further improved in more recent works (e.g., PaMIR \cite{zheng2021pamir}, PHORUM \cite{alldieck2022photorealistic}, CAR \cite{liao2023high}, 2K2K \cite{han2023high})

-The methods listed above produce meshes or models corresponding to an RGB image, but they are not animation ready.
+The fidelity and quality of reconstructed clothed humans are further improved in more recent works, e.g., by using an SDF to model the human body surface \cite{liao2023high}, or by taking into account albedo and shading information \cite{alldieck2022photorealistic}.
+Yet, these above methods produce meshes or models corresponding to an RGB image, but they are not animation ready.
 To overcome this, ARCH \cite{huang2020arch} learns to generate detailed 3D rigged human avatars from a single RGB image.
 Specifically, ARCH can perform animation of the generated 3D human body by controlling its 3D skeleton pose.
-Arch++ \cite{he2021arch++} further improves the reconstruction quality with an end-to-end point-based geometry encoder \cite{qi2017pointnet++} and a mesh refinement strategy.
+Arch++ \cite{he2021arch++} further improves the reconstruction quality with an end-to-end point-based geometry encoder and a mesh refinement strategy.